kdl-org/kdl/README.md

 on the [discussions page](https://github.com/kdoclang/kdl/discussions).
 Feel free to jump in and give us your 2 cents!

+## Design Principles

+1. Maintainability
+1. Flexibility
+1. Cognitive simplicity
+1. Ease of de/serialization
+1. Ease of implementation

+These are the guiding principles behind the design of KDL, in order of importance.
+These principles will hopefully be useful in tie-breaking and otherwise directing specific decisions when it comes down to it.
+They are intentionally vague when it comes to specifics, but more concrete definitions for each one will be settled on as the project matures.

 ## Implementations

 * Rust: [kdl-rs](https://github.com/kdl-org/kdl-rs)